rafewenger/cse2122/lecture/cpp-classes.markdown

 }
 {% endhighlight %}
-Again, the function *compute_distance* has no idea that the two points are attributes of the class *LineSegment*.
+Again, the function *compute_distance* has no idea that the two points are members of the class *LineSegment*.

 Program [lineSegment.cpp](../code/cpp-classes/lineSegment)
 is an example of a program using the member function *LineSegment::length*.